astronomer/docs/astro/cli/astro-deployment-connection-list.md

 hide_table_of_contents: true
 ---

-For a given Deployment on Astro, list its connections stored in the Airflow metadata database.
+List the Airflow connections stored in a Deployment's metadata database.

 ## Usage